MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/create-a-time-zone-object.md

 Response Code: 201 (A new time zone is created successfully in the changeset.)

-## 3. Commit the changeset using [`POST /api/model/changesets/{ChangesetId}/commit`](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Changesets/ms-commitChangeset)
+## 3. Commit the changeset using [POST /api/model/changesets/{changesetId}/commit](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Changesets/ms-commitChangeset)

 Sample Request Header: